HongshanLi/TreeDetector/README.md

         --model-ckp=[path to the model checkpoint]
 ```
 For example, if you want to evaluate the checkpoint of
-resnet model on test set, do
+resnet model obtained after 10th epoch on test set, do
 ```
 python src/main.py --evaluate --model=resnet \
         --model-ckp=resnet_ckps/model_10.pth